National Accountability Bureau: Organization

 The Federal Public Service Commission is responsible for recruitment of Assistant Directors.
 Newly recruited Assistant Directors attend a five to seven month 'Investigators Basic Induction Course' and are then posted to the central headquarters of the NAB or its regional bureaus.

 The NAB's Forensic Science Lab was inaugurated by Qamar Zaman Chaudhry, then Chairman, on 20 October 2015.
 It assists investigations by offering expert opinions on forensic matters.

 The NAB has also established a Pakistan Anti-Corruption Academy.

 For each region or sub-office there is an Accountability Court, which tries offences under the National Accountability Ordinance, 1999.
 The Accountability Courts are completely independent from NAB, which are headed by District & Sessions Judge or Additional District & Sessions Judge.
 The judges are posted for three years term on deputation from the provincial judiciary.

 Performance

 Since its establishment, NAB has recovered Rs.
 891 billion out of which Rs.
 543 billion has been indirectly recovered in the form of government's or public usurped land.

-The conviction rate of NAB is 75%, which is way higher than Federal Investigation Agency, provincial Anti-Corruption Establishments, Police and other investigative agencies in Pakistan.
+The conviction rate of NAB is 75%, which is far higher than Federal Investigation Agency, provincial Anti-Corruption Establishments, Police and other investigative agencies in Pakistan.